-Whether you are a beginner or experienced hobbyist, adding a mystery snail to your freshwater home aquarium is often a good idea.
+Whether you are a beginner or an experienced hobbyist, adding a mystery snail to your freshwater home aquarium is often a good idea.
 They are one of the most popular snail species among tank owners.

 They are slow and peaceful herbivores that will feed on any algae, thus helping keep the environment clean.
-These snails will happily feed off algae on the glass or rocks as the live out their one-year lifespan.
+These snails will happily feed off algae on the glass or rocks as they live out their one-year lifespan.

 If you are planning to buy a mystery snail, we recommend reading this article so you can understand more about this species.
-From their appearance and behavior, to tank conditions and breeding!
+From their appearance and behavior to tank conditions and breeding!
 So, what are you waiting for?

 Mystery snails are part of the Gastropoda class and have a lot of different names.
 This includes mystery apple snail and golden mystery snail, but you should know that the right scientific name for this species is Pomacea bridgesii.

 In the wild, they can live up to a year and feed on dead plants and detritus.
 One of its most unique features is their complex eyes, which can regrow if they are ever damaged.

 When buying these snails, you should be careful and choose the right ones.
 Take some time to watch them inside the store, picking only snails that you see moving or attached to surfaces.
 After all, you wouldn’t want to come home with an empty shell!

 In general, this species is extremely peaceful, and this makes them perfect for beginners to keep in a community tank.
 They will spend a lot of time simply feeding on algae build-up and not interacting much with anything else.

 They can protect themselves from aggressive fish by retreating into their shell.
 With that said, we still recommend housing them with other peaceful species too.
 This allows the snails to be more active, thus helping you clean algae more effectively!

 While they are slow-moving, like most snails are, you can sometimes observe them sliding down the glass.
 This might provide some entertainment in the tank, but don’t expect too much activity from a snail.